 Before you get started, the first step is to identify the primary material of your golf bag.
 Just like you wouldn't use the same club for every shot, you can't use the same restoration method for every type of fabric.
 The material dictates everything that follows, from cleaning solutions to color restoration products.

 The easiest way to identify the material is to look for a tag, usually sewn into the main compartment or a large pocket.
-It will often list the a breakdown of what the bag's made off, an like washings a polo, there might be care insturctions there's a laundry a label detailing the It'll often have a breakdown of the materials (e.g., 100% Polyester) and might even include basic care instructions.
+It will often list the materials the bag is made of, similar to washing a polo shirt.
+This includes care instructions often found on a laundry label detailing the materials, such as 100% Polyester, and might even include basic care instructions.
 If there's no tag, you can usually determine the type by feel and appearance:

 - Nylon/Polyester: These are the most common materials for modern stand and cart bags.
 They have a distinct synthetic, slightly shiny fabric feel.